International Financial Reporting Standards: Adoption

-To assess progress towards the goal of a single set of global accounting standards, the IFRS Foundation has developed and posted profiles about the use of IFRS Standards in individual jurisdictions.
-These are based on information from various sources.
-The starting point was the responses provided by standard-setting and other relevant bodies to a survey that the IFRS Foundation conducted.
+To assess progress towards the goal of a single set of global accounting standards, the IFRS Foundation has developed and posted profiles of the use of IFRS Standards in individual jurisdictions.
+These are based on information from various sources, with the starting point being the responses provided by standard-setting and other relevant bodies to a survey that the IFRS Foundation conducted.
 As of August 2019, profiles are completed for 166 jurisdictions, with 166 jurisdictions requiring the use of IFRS Standards.

 Due to the difficulty of maintaining up-to-date information in individual jurisdictions, three sources of information on current worldwide IFRS adoption are recommended: